The existing economic system is based on the “take, make and dispose” approach powered mostly by fossil fuels.

 - sustainability specialist in urban planning

-- environmental manager in industrial enterprises
+- environmental manager in an industrial enterprise

-- environmental officer for government authorities
+- environmental officer for a government authority

 - sustainability specialist in the construction industry